briandarley/partner-center-docs-powershell/partnercenterps-1.5/PartnerCenter/Set-PartnerCustomerSubscription.md

 ## PARAMETERS

 ### -AutoRenew
-A flag indiciating whether or not the subscription will auto renew.
+A flag indicating whether or not the subscription will auto renew.

 ```yaml
 Type: Boolean